RagnarB83/ash-documentation/docs/_build/html/_sources/module_plotting.rst.txt

  ASH_plot: Basic plotting
 ##############################################################################

-ASH_plot is a simple wrapper around the powerful Matplotlib library, just designed to make basic plotting as straightforward as possible.
+ASH_plot is a simple wrapper around the powerful Matplotlib library, just designed to make basic plotting of data as straightforward as possible.

-.. note::  If you need more advanced plotting options than provided here, it is probably best to use Matplotlib directly.
+.. note::  If you need more advanced plotting options than provided here, it may be best to use Matplotlib directly instead of ASH_plot.
-    Contact the developer if you have suggestions for simple improvements.
+    Contact the developer if you have suggestions for simple improvements in ASH_plot.

 .. code-block:: python